Allied Warships

 25 Jul 1940

 HMS Talisman (Lt.Cdr.
 P.S.
-Francis, RN) conducted attack exercises in the Clyde area with HMS Otway (Lt.
+Francis, RN) conducted attack exercises in the Clyde area during which HMS Otway (Lt.
 G.C.I.St.B.S.
 Watkins, RN) and HMS Breda (Capt.(Retd.)
 A.E.
-Johnston, RN).
+Johnston, RN) acted as the targets.
 (3)

 27 Jul 1940

 With her trials and training completed, HMS Talisman (Lt.Cdr.
 P.S.
-Francis, RN), departed Rothesay for her 1st war patrol.
-During the passage south through the Irish Sea Talisman was escorted by the ASW trawler HMS Lord Hailsham (Skr.
+Francis, RN), departed Rothesay around 1945A/27 for her 1st war patrol.
+During the passage south through the Irish Sea HMS Talisman was escorted by the ASW trawler HMS Lord Hailsham (Skr.
 F.J.J.
 Cannon, RNR).
 She was ordered to patrol in the Bay of Biscay.
 (4)

 27 Jul 1940